Emergency Preparedness Plan

 -

-Camper safety orientation is conducted within 48 hours of arrival and includes:
+Camper safety orientation is conducted withing 48 hours of arrival and includes:

 -